kragebein/Recentlier-Releaseder/README.md

 client_id =
 callback =
 cache = yes
+spinner = quarter

 Set update_interval to 0 to stop looping, otherwise set it in minutes.
 Be wary of spotifys rate limiting and set it to something reasonable, like 15 minutes or higher.

+**note
+First time you run the script, it will take a while, because it needs to build the cache database and the dump file, in the next runs it will go conciderably faster.

+**bugs:
+If many tracks occupies the same release date, recentlier will sometimes just move tracks around and might append/remove the same tracks over and over again.
+This is only noticable if you rebuild the dumpfile, but shouldnt happen if you just let